-I’m taking you down the hit parade road this Fourth of July weekend because the anniversary of our nation’s birth is one of those occasions when our national songs are pulled out, like sacred seasonal music or Christmas Carols, at their appropriate time every year, for robust rousing choruses and solemn meditations.
+I’m taking you down the hit parade road this Fourth of July because the anniversary of our nation’s birth is one of those occasions when our national songs are pulled out, like sacred seasonal music, as are Christmas Carols, at their appropriate time every year, for robust rousing choruses and solemn meditations.
 Our national songs make me think of the images we have of our country and ourselves, how those images were created, what those images looked like and meant to those who created them, and what they look like and mean now.
 And what these might mean to us as a people of faith.

 When Francis Scott Key wrote the Star Spangled Banner, a new nation was breaking away from the old model of nationhood in European Christendom.
 The American Revolutionaries were leaving behind King and Country to begin a new experiment rooted in the idea of democracy and equality.
 It’s interesting that the new country Francis Scott Key celebrated was breaking away from so many of the trappings of European Christendom because today the majority of Americans still believe America was founded as Christian nation.
-Many of the founding Fathers were deists who believed in a God that may have created the universe, but had little to do with it after that or if they were Christians the Christianity they believed in or practiced was Unitarian, non Trinitarian, and nothing like the evangelical, fundamentalist avoiding reason brand of religion about Jesus called Christianity that Christians who believe in the founding of a Christian nation by Christians (that’s a mouthful) like to imagine.
+Many of the founding Fathers were deists who believed in a God that may have created the universe, but had little to do with it after that, or if they were Christians the Christianity they believed in or practiced was Unitarian, not Trinitarian, and nothing like the evangelical, fundamentalist avoiding reason brand of the religion about Jesus called Christianity that Christians who believe in the founding of a Christian nation by Christians (that’s a mouthful) like to imagine.

-What we had at the time of the founding of America was basically a bunch of rich English white men wanting to be free of other rich white English men.
+What we had at the time of the founding of America was basically a bunch of rich white English men wanting to be free of other rich white English men.
 Neither of them paid a ton of attention to things a religious thinker like Jesus was actually talking about.
 When Jesus speaks of the kingdom of God he is speaking of a radical idea of community.
 A community where the first shall be last and the last first.
 A community where sinners are welcomed home and feasts are thrown in their honor.
 A community where, as St. Paul would comment, there is no distinction between male and female, slave or free, Jew or gentile.
 The Christian community is so radical that some think the word kingdom shouldn’t be used to describe it.
 Instead we should use the word commonwealth.